swcarpentry/training-course/_submissions/round-11/4/2014-10-12-demotivation-2.md

 tags:
   - Motivation
 ---
-Since this week&#8217;s assignment is quite personal, I went and wrote a blog post on my personal site, hope you don&#8217;t mind:
+Since this week's assignment is quite personal, I went and wrote a blog post on my personal site, hope you don't mind:

 [http://blogs.nopcode.org/brainstorm/2014/10/11/motivation\_on\_software_carpentry/][1]